andreigi/oliodigest/_posts/2020-08-20-why-you-shouldnt-go-all-in-your-dumb-trading-bot-however-perfect-it-is.md

 He made three mistakes:
 1. His technical analysis if it even existed is wrong.
 The Bitcoin market at that time is leaning bullish.
 2. He doesn't set predetermined stop losses.
-This more akin to gambling.
-There is always a price level where you will always know that you're in the wrong.
+This is more akin to gambling.
+There is always a price level where you will always know that you're in the wrong because you happen to know how to do decent TA.
-3. Risking everything all for a perfect record.
+3. Risking everything - all for a perfect record.

 If you want to see the whole trade history, you can download the screenshots [here](/posts-images/failedbot.zip).